RicciFlowing/WaterIntake/README.md

 # WaterIntake
-An Angular app for searching the next water intake for dthe FireDepartment
+An Angular app for searching the next water intake for the FireDepartment